TRANSFORMATIONAL ECONOMICS: ACCELERATING TEXAS INNOVATION, COMPETITIVENESS, AND JOBS GROWTH

 Leadership

-Tracy LaQuey Parker – Board of Directors
+Tracy LaQuey Parker – Chair

 Tracy LaQuey Parker is the Senior Vice President of Business Development for Parker Solutions Group.
 She is a member of several boards including the Texas Tribune, the University of Texas College of Natural Sciences Advisory Council, the Texas Foundation for Innovative Communities and Commissioner on the Austin Community Technology and Telecommunications Commission.
 She serves on the development committee for the Austin Film Society and is the alumni liaison for the Texas Lyceum, a statewide non-profit, non-partisan leadership organization.
 Prior to her current position she was Director of The UTeach Institute at The University of Texas at Austin, which she founded in 2006 to replicate the nationally recognized UTeach math and science teacher preparation program that began at UT in 1997.
 In eight years, the Institute has replicated UTeach at 40 universities in the U.S.